mmoran0032/essentials/PYTHON.rst

 exactly what you need, and since those requirements aren't going to change any time soon, just run this as a batch operation and get it over with.

 Of course, you will end up adding to this as you go, but that's fine.
-Most of the work will just be right away.

 Miniconda
 ---------

-Use the ``miniconda`` distribution of Anaconda, downlaoded `here <http://conda.pydata.org/miniconda.html>`__, and run the ``bash`` script.
+Use the **miniconda** distribution of Anaconda, downlaoded from `their website <http://conda.pydata.org/miniconda.html>`__, and run the bash script.
 I place the directory within ``/opt/miniconda3`` to keep my home directory uncluttered.
-Obviously use the ``python3`` version of miniconda.
+Obviously use the Python 3.X version of miniconda.

 *Almost* everything you need can be installed with conda, so run the below to grab everything and get going::